top of page

 I was particularly pleased with my first run as I skied well from a high start number.
 I finished 10th out of 79 competitors, which I heard later was the best result in 50 years for a female GB alpine athlete at an Olympic event.

 I finished 12th in slalom out of 78 girls from 50 countries.
 Of course, I would love to have won a medal.
 However, I gained confidence from knowing I am one of the top girls in my age category.
-It was an invaluable experience to race against the best in the world in my age group.
+It was an invaluable experience to race against the world's best in my age group.

 This has been a boost to my confidence, and it will help me to improve and achieve the next level.